 With such a high weight limit, these trampolines can easily handle adult jumpers.
 In fact, one complaint some users have lodged is that the mats and coils are so strong and stiff that kids and smaller jumpers are too light to get a good bounce.

 It's also notable that some reviewers complain about the quality and durability of some of Happy Trampoline's parts.
 Nets and mats have been known to get tiny tears in them after a year or so, the zippers at the entrance have broken, and the ladder's hooks can bend, making it unusable.
 In some cases, users say bolts were missing or slightly off in size when their trampolines arrived.

-These problems may be the result of a recent slip in quality control — like many other outdoor products, trampolines were very hard to find at the height of the pandemic, as overseas factories shut down and manufacturers scrambled to meet consumer demand — and hopefully the company addresses these issues soon.
+These problems may be the result of a recent slip in quality control.
+Like many other outdoor products, trampolines were very hard to find at the height of the pandemic, as overseas factories shut down and manufacturers scrambled to meet consumer demand — so, hopefully, the company addresses these issues soon.
 For what it's worth, these kinds of complaints are common among many trampolines, as are grievances about the difficulty of assembly.
-But they're the types of problems you'd hope you wouldn't encounter when buying a product in the Happy Trampoline price range (usually starting at $1,400 for a round 14' model).
+But they're the types of problems you'd hope you wouldn't encounter when buying a product in the Happy Trampoline price range (usually starting at $1,000 for a round 14' model).